edespino/cloudberry-site/docs/security/client-auth.md

 ## Editing the pg_hba.conf File

-Initially, the `pg_hba.conf` file is set up with generous permissions for the gpadmin user and no database access for other Cloudberry Database roles.
+Initially, the `pg_hba.conf` file is set up with generous permissions for the gpadmin user and no database access for other Apache Cloudberry roles.
 You will need to edit the `pg_hba.conf` file to enable users' access to databases and to secure the gpadmin user.
 Consider removing entries that have `trust` authentication, since they allow anyone with access to the server to connect with any role they choose.
 For local (UNIX socket) connections, use `ident` authentication, which requires the operating system user to match the role specified.
 For local and remote TCP connections, `ident` authentication requires the client's host to run an indent service.
 You could install an ident service on the coordinator host and then use `ident` authentication for local TCP connections, for example `127.0.0.1/28`.
 Using `ident` authentication for remote TCP connections is less secure because it requires you to trust the integrity of the ident service on the client's host.

 :::info
 Cloudberry Command Center provides an interface for editing the `pg_hba.conf` file.
-It verifies entries before you save them, keeps a version history of the file so that you can reload a previous version of the file, and reloads the file into Cloudberry Database.
+It verifies entries before you save them, keeps a version history of the file so that you can reload a previous version of the file, and reloads the file into Apache Cloudberry.
 :::

 This example shows how to edit the `pg_hba.conf` file on the coordinator host to allow remote client access to all databases from all roles using encrypted password authentication.